Deep Dive tips and tricks to get certified: Step-by-step tutorials, videos, practice exams.

 PROTIP: Claude is named for Claude Shannon at Bell Labs, who founded “informational theory of communication” which made AI possible.

-Claude competes with agentic coding tools (aka coding agent IDEs) that read a codebase, edit files, and run commands:
+Claude competes with agentic coding tools (aka coding agent IDEs and CLI) that read a codebase, edit files, and run commands:

-https://www.tbench.ai/leaderboard (Terminal Bench Leaderboard) provides benchmarks AI agents’ terminal mastery operating the harbor framework.
+tbench.ai (Terminal Bench)/Leaderboard provides benchmarks AI agents’ terminal mastery operating the harbor framework.

 WARNING: BLAH: Anthropic doesn’t offer phone or live chat support, only thru chat at support.claude.com.